top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 ### General Demo

 ##### 2 Duckiebots doing the lane-following demo
 One of the Duckiebots has the improved Anti-Instagram algorithm on it and the other Duckiebot will run on the old version.
-With different light conditions in different parts of Duckietown we try to show that the improved version performs better than the old version.
+With different light conditions in different parts of Duckietown we try to show that the improved version performs better than the old version, i.e. we want to show that the Duckiebot with the new Anti-Instagram algorithm will be able to follow the line without being disturbed by the change of the lightning conditions.
 On a screen near by the demo, we want to show the output of each of the Duckiebots, so that the viewer can see the result of the Anti-Instagram algorithm visually.
 The output can be live from the Duckiebots or recorded and played back from a bagfile.[Scenario I]

 | **+**  | **-**  |
 | :------------: | :------------: |